montogeek/laravel-docs-es/validation.md

         }
     }

-The custom validator Closure receives three arguments: the name of the `$attribute` being validated, the `$value` of the attribute, and an array of `$parameters` passed to the rule.
+The custom validator Closure receives four arguments: the name of the `$attribute` being validated, the `$value` of the attribute, an array of `$parameters` passed to the rule, and the `Validator` instance.

 You may also pass a class and method to the `extend` method instead of a Closure: